Algebraic Reduction of Hidden Markov Models: Preliminary results: A system theoretic viewpoint

+\begin{remark} The situation is reminiscent of the classical linear state-space analysis proposed by Rosenbrock \cite{rosenbrock1970state}, where all representatives of the quotient space $\mathcal{R}/(\mathcal{R}\cap\mathcal{N})$ are equivalent and associated to {\em minimal realizations}.
+In our case, however, ${\cal E}$ needs to be further extended to ensure positivity of the reduced dynamical matrix, a notion that depends on the chosen reference basis.
+For this reason, not all choices of the effective subspace are equivalent.
+While we will show how the algorithm we propose works with any choice of the effective subspace, in Section \ref{sec:optimal_choice_of_parameters} we will argue that the choice of the representative $\mathcal{E}$ of $\mathcal{R}/(\mathcal{R}\cap\mathcal{N})$ plays a key role in constructing an optimal reduction.\end{remark}

-It is well known that the restriction of model \eqref{eqn:input_model} to (any) $\mathcal{E}$ corresponds to a minimal realization (yet not necessarily positive or stochastic), and the algorithm provided by Rosenbrock \cite{rosenbrock1970state} can be used to compute such a reduced model.
-The next corollary shows that the same is true for the HMM \eqref{eqn:single_time_marginal_model}, while also allowing for extensions of the effective space.
+As we just recalled, the restriction of model \eqref{eqn:input_model} to (any) $\mathcal{E}$ corresponds to a minimal realization (yet not necessarily positive or stochastic).
+The next corollary shows that the same reduction method can be used for the HMM \eqref{eqn:single_time_marginal_model}, while also allowing for extensions of the effective space.
+In this case, the minimality of the linear realization may be lost, but will later allow us to enforce positivity.
+The proof relies on a related result for general autonomous switching systems we present in detail in Appendix \ref{sec:switching}.